(chapter continued from previous post)

 “So, let’s see what we need and what we don’t,” he said, sitting down across from Kaveri and reaching for the nearest pack.

 Together, they unpacked everything, sorting it into piles on spread blankets.
-Clothing they decided to discard; they checked with Kieran on the usefulness of some things, and tossed hygiene supplies and cloaks into the pile with the clothes.
-Having established that they would have no need to eat for a few days, Kaveri set the remaining bread and cheese aside to give to animals since they’d be inedible before they got used.
+Clothing they decided to discard.
+They checked with Kieran on the usefulness of some things, and tossed hygiene supplies and cloaks into the pile with the clothes.
+Having established that they would have no need to eat for a few days, Kaveri set the remaining bread and cheese aside to leave to the wildlife since they’d be inedible before they got used.
 They debated about the rest of the food, and kept the jerky, tea, and honey, adding the oats and lentils to Kaveri’s pile to distribute.
 Weaponry and jewellery and keepsakes went back into the packs, along with the cooking supplies and the food they’d decided to keep.

 Tyrel lifted one pack.
 “Well, that’s certainly smaller and lighter.”
 He looked at the sky.
 The moons were out of sight, the sky was growing distinctly lighter.
 “Are you tired?”